The government is working to combat problematic alcohol use in our society.

 Catering venues and liquor stores require a licence to supply alcohol.
 They will receive this from the mayor if they meet certain requirements.

-Firstly, requirements set for the licence-applicant/the operator, the tender and – at least for the time being – the floor-manager him or herself.
+Firstly, requirements set for the licence-applicant/the entrepeneur, the general manager and the shop supervisor him or herself.
 All these supervisors should not exhibit signs of misconduct nor have committed any serious crimes during the last five years or be a repeated offender of less serious crimes, such as drunk driving.
 In addition to this, they should be at least 21 years old and have passed a course on 'responsible serving'.
 The names of all supervisors are listed on the appendix to the licence.

 Secondly, there are building requirements of licensed outlets.
 The minimum floor area of a liquor store is 15 m²; one catering area is 35 m² or more.
-Liquor stores and catering areas must be surrounded by walls.
+Liquor stores and catering areas must be surrounded by walls and have a door that can be locked.
 Liquor stores should not be directly connected to another shop.
 There must be a hallway between both stores.
 These requirements are additional to the requirements of the Building Works and Living Environment Decree.

 The Alcohol Act contains various rules to prevent mixing of formulas.
 This is to protect (young) consumers and problem drinkers.
 It is not permitted to carry out retail activities in a catering area.
 That is only allowed in other parts of the building.